1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

 #### Unit 4.3 Id terms
 1. Tactics of Feminists pre-1945 (page 2, paragraph 2 under ‘Background pre-1945’) -
    - They signed petitions, enlisted supportive legislators, and worked at the local level.
+   - sometimes they got the right to vote because polititions new it would garner suppoort.
 2. 19th Amendment -
+    - happened in 1920, was in the united states, allowed womens suffrage
+    - womes suffreage in the america
 3. Patriarchy/Patriarchal Society -

 4. National Women’s Party (NWP) -